Khelvachauri Municipality: History

-In the second half of the 19th century, Abkhazian Muhajirun arrived in villages in the current municipality of Khelvachauri, then under Ottoman rule, when the Russian Empire brutally placed the associated principality of Abkhazia under military rule and deported the insurgent population to the Ottoman Empire.
+In the second half of the 19th century, Abkhazian Muhajirs arrived in villages in the current municipality of Khelvachauri, then under Ottoman rule, when the Russian Empire brutally placed the associated principality of Abkhazia under military rule and deported the insurgent population to the Ottoman Empire.
 Descendants of these still live in the villages of Silabauri, Peria and Mnatobi in the periphery of Batumi.

 After the Russian takeover of Adjara in 1878, the territory of the present-day Municipality of Khelvachauri was incorporated into the Batum Oblast until 1917.
 With the Sovietization of Georgia from 1921, the area was administratively separated in 1924 and it fell successively under Chorokhi Uyezd, Batumi Uyezd (1929), Batumi Raion (1930-1968), Khelvachauri District (1968-2006) and finally from 2006 the Municipality of Khelvachauri.

 During the Russo-Georgian War in 2008, several targets in the municipality were bombed by the Russian air force, including a military base that had been handed over by the Russian army a year earlier as part of the agreed departure from Georgia.
 Until the end of 2007, the Russian 12th Military Base was located in Batumi and Khelvachauri.

 Due to border changes in 2009 and 2011, the municipality lost a total of more than 50 km² of territory to Batumi, both to the north, east and south of the city, including an important part of the coastline.
 This area also included the dabas Makhinjauri and Khelvachauri (the administrative center of the municipality), a dozen villages, but also the famous Batumi Botanical Garden at the Green Cape (Mtsvane Kontskhi) and the historic Fort Gonio and Black Sea beaches at Kvariati.

 Administrative divisions

 Khelvachauri Municipality is administratively divided into 11 communities (თემი, temi) with 64 villages (სოფელი, sopeli).
-Since 2012, when Khelvachauri and Makhinjauri were (mostly) absorped into Batumi city, there are no urban-type settlements (დაბა, daba) in the municipality.
+Since 2012, when Khelvachauri and Makhinjauri were (mostly) absorbed into Batumi city, there are no urban-type settlements (დაბა, daba) in the municipality.

 Villages in the municipality include Makho and Sarpi.

 Population

 The population of Khelvachauri Municipality is 52,737 according to the 2021 estimate, which is a 3% increase compared to the last census of 2014.
 The municipality lost more than 33,000 residents to the city of Batumi in the period 2009-2011 due to border changes in the relatively densely populated area around Batumi.
 The administrative center Khelvachauri was absorbed for the most part, while Makhinjauri was completely absorbed into Batumi.
 The population density of the municipality is 148 people per square kilometer.

-According to the 2014 census, the population of Khelvachauri consisted for 56.3% of Muslim Georgians, followed by Georgians belonging to the Georgian Orthodox Church (36.4%).
+According to the 2014 census, the population of Khelvachauri consisted of Muslim Georgians at 56.3%, followed by Georgians belonging to the Georgian Orthodox Church (36.4%).
 Apart from a few dozen followers of the Armenian Apostolic Church, Catholics and a few Jews, no other religious minorities are represented.
 At 99.2%, the municipality consists almost exclusively of ethnic Georgians.
 There are small communities of roughly 100 Russians and Armenians and some 50 Abkhazians.